arunraja-hub/pharmokinetic-modelling/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PK modelling's documentation!
+Welcome to pharmodel modelling's documentation!
 ========================================

 .. toctree::